romanaumov/YouTube-Browser/README.md

 After starting dockers you the streamlit application will be available at the address: `http://localhost:8501/`

-You can see Postres database using pgAdmin at the address: `http://localhost:8080/browser/`
+You can see PostgreSQL database using pgAdmin at the address: `http://localhost:8080/browser/`

 In addition you can check the status and problems with the system via logging.
 There are two ways to check: